Select Page

 Share farming arrangements are often based on the percentage of income received and the costs paid by each party (e.g. 50/50 share) and, importantly, the operating profit (bottom line) and the related return on assets to each party.

-Next steps: our model code of practice includes a fairness and affordability calculator.
+Next steps: Our model code of practice includes a fairness and affordability calculator.
 Use this to assess an arrangement that is currently under review or being proposed.

 Seek help in developing an arrangement

 Discussing and developing a share farming arrangement is best done with the help of a consultant or dairy adviser.
 Once an agreement has been reached, then get the financial and legal aspects checked by an accountant and solicitor.
-Your state dairy farming organisation can also provide advice:
+Your state dairy farming organisation can also provide advice.

 Finance